Search for heavy resonances decaying to ZZ or ZW and axion-like particles mediating nonresonant ZZ or ZH production at $\sqrt{s} =$ 13 TeV: Event selection

 \section{Event selection}

 In the online selection, events must satisfy either a single-electron or a single-muon trigger.
 The electron trigger requires either an electron with $\pt > 27\,(32)\GeV$ and $\abs{\eta} < 2.4$ in the 2016 (2017 and 2018) data sample, passing tight identification and isolation requirements, or an electron with $\pt > 115\GeV$ and $\abs{\eta} < 2.4$ with no isolation requirements.
 The muon trigger requires a muon with $\pt > 24\,(27)\GeV$ and $\abs{\eta}<2.4$ in 2016 and 2018 (2017), passing loose identification and isolation requirements.
+The muon trigger efficiency is larger than 99\% for the smallest resonance masses and decreases to about 96\% for the highest resonance masses.

 In the offline selection, two well-identified leptons are first required.
 The leading and subleading leptons are required to have $\pt > 40\GeV$ in the range $\abs{\eta}<2.4$.
 Electrons (muons) must satisfy tight identification and tight (loose) isolation requirements.
-Reconstruction, identification, and isolation efficiencies for leptons and their uncertainties are evaluated from dedicated data samples of leptonic \PZ boson decays, where one lepton from the decay serves as a tag and the efficiency for the other lepton is measured~\cite{CMS:2011aa}.
+In events with more than two leptons selected, the two with largest transverse momentum are considered.
+Trigger, reconstruction, identification, and isolation efficiencies for leptons and their uncertainties are evaluated from dedicated data samples of leptonic \PZ boson decays, where one lepton from the decay serves as a tag and the efficiency for the other lepton is measured~\cite{CMS:2011aa}.
 A leptonic \PZ candidate is defined as a pair of leptons with the same flavor, opposite charges, and invariant mass $76 < \mll < 106\GeV$.

 Depending on the boson \pt in $\V\to\qqbar$ and $\PH\to\qqbar$ decays, the decay products may either be reconstructed as a single AK8 merged jet (boosted category) or as a pair of AK4 jets (resolved category).
 In the following, \Pj refers to AK4 jets and \PJ refers to AK8 jets.